April 19, 1971

 First Occupation of Space Station

-Soyuz 11 carried Cosmonauts G.T.
+Soyuz 11 carries Cosmonauts G.T.
 Dobrovolsky, V.N.
 Volkov, and V.I.
-Patsayev to Salyut 1, the first manned occupancy of an orbital station.
+Patsayev to the Salyut 1 station in the first manned occupancy of an orbital space station.
 Tragically, on June 29, the three Cosmonauts are killed when the crew capsule depressurizes while preparing for reentry.
 They become the first humans killed in space.

 July 30, 1971

 First Lunar Rover Mission

 Apollo 15 astronauts David Scott and James Irwin drive the first Lunar Roving Vehicle (LRV) while exploring the surface of the Moon.
 The next year, Apollo 17 astronaut Harrison Schmitt drives a similar rover.
 Known also as the Moon Buggy, the LRV weighs 460 pounds (210 kg) without payload.
 It can carry a maximum payload of 1,080 pounds (490 kg) including two astronauts, equipment, and lunar samples.